interline-io/transitland-lib/README.md

 To cut a new release:

+1. Run `go generate ./...` to update auto-generated documentation.
-1. Create a GitHub release.
+2. Create a GitHub release.
 This will create a tag and GitHub Actions will create &amp; attach code-signed binaries.
-2. Download the files from the release, and update the [homebrew formula](https://github.com/interline-io/homebrew-transitland-lib/blob/master/transitland-lib.rb) with the updated sha256 hashes and version tag.
+3. Download the files from the release, and update the [homebrew formula](https://github.com/interline-io/homebrew-transitland-lib/blob/master/transitland-lib.rb) with the updated sha256 hashes and version tag.

 ## Licenses